Iowa-class battleship: Early studies

 Work on what would eventually become the Iowa-class battleship began on the first studies in early 1938, at the direction of Admiral Thomas C. Hart, head of the General Board, following the planned invocation of the "escalator clause" that would permit maximum standard capital ship displacement of 45000 LT.
 Using the additional 10000 LT over previous designs, the studies included schemes for 27 knot "slow" battleships that increased armament and protection as well as "fast" battleships capable of 33 knot or more.
-One of the "slow" designs was an expanded South Dakota-class carrying either twelve 16-inch/45 caliber Mark 6 guns or nine 18 in/48 guns and with more armor and a power plant large enough to drive the larger ship through the water at the same 27-knot maximum speed as the South Dakotas.
+One of the "slow" designs was an expanded South Dakota class carrying either twelve 16-inch/45 caliber Mark 6 guns or nine 18 in/48 guns and with more armor and a power plant large enough to drive the larger ship through the water at the same 27-knot maximum speed as the South Dakotas.
 While the "fast" studies would result in the Iowa class, the "slow" design studies would eventually settle on twelve 16-inch guns and evolve into the design for the 60500 LT Montana class after all treaty restrictions were removed following the start of World War II.
-Priority was given to the "fast" design in order to counter and defeat Japan's 30 knot Kongō-class battlecruisers, whose higher speed advantage over existing U.S. battleships might let them "penetrate U.S. cruisers, thereby making it 'open season' on U.S. supply ships", and then overwhelm the Japanese battle line was therefore a major driving force in setting the design criteria for the new ships, as was the restricting width of the Panama Canal.
+Priority was given to the "fast" design in order to counter and defeat Japan's 30 knot Kongō-class fast battleships, whose higher speed advantage over existing U.S. battleships might let them "penetrate U.S. cruisers, thereby making it 'open season' on U.S. supply ships", and then overwhelm the Japanese battle line was therefore a major driving force in setting the design criteria for the new ships, as was the restricting width of the Panama Canal.

 For "fast" battleships, one such design, pursued by the Design Division section of the Bureau of Construction and Repair, was a "cruiser-killer".
 Beginning on 17 January 1938, under Captain A.J.
 Chantry, the group drew up plans for ships with twelve 16-inch and twenty 5 in guns, Panamax capability but otherwise unlimited displacement, a top speed of 35 kn and a range of 20000 nmi when traveling at the more economical speed of 15 kn.
 Their plan fulfilled these requirements with a ship of 50940 LT standard displacement, but Chantry believed that more could be done if the ship were to be this large; with a displacement greater than that of most battleships, its armor would have protected it only against the 8 in weapons carried by heavy cruisers.